TouK/nussknacker/docs/designingProcesses/FlinkCustomTransformers.md

 - aggregateBy - value which will be aggregated (e.g. `#input.callDuration`, `#input.productId`)
 - windowLength - length of time window

 For each event additional variable will be added.
-For example, for aggregate node with length of 10 minutes and aggregation max, following events will be emitted:
+For example: for aggregate node with length of 10 minutes, aggregation max and input events:
+- `{userId: 1, callDuration: 1, hour: 10:10}`
+- `{userId: 1, callDuration: 5, hour: 10:10}`
+- `{userId: 2, callDuration: 4, hour: 10:15}`
+- `{userId: 1, callDuration: 4, hour: 10:15}`
+- `{userId: 1, callDuration: 3, hour: 10:23}`

+Following events will be emitted:
 - `{userId: 1, callDuration: 1, hour: 10:10, aggregate: 1}` - first event
 - `{userId: 1, callDuration: 5, hour: 10:10, aggregate: 5}` - higher duration
 - `{userId: 2, callDuration: 4, hour: 10:15, aggregate: 4}` - user with different id